rufio-tf2/minimal-class-selection/README.md

 ## Positioning the box around the screen

-Now that I have all of the element positioned as a group, to move the class selection box, you only need to move the position of the `"MainBG"` elements in the `classselection.res` file (and the `classselection_sc.res` file?
+Now that I have all of the element positioned as a group, to move the class selection box, you only need to move the position of the `"MainBG"` element in the `classselection.res` file (and the `classselection_sc.res` file?
 I don't know what that's used for.)

 For example: